vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/bhRguH/MT_articles/2006-10-12_the-bhrigu-s-the-country-and-the-national-epic.md

 presented as greater than the gods and great kings.
 In the ShoDasha rAjika they deface the narrative of the haihaya arjuna and insert their own hero rAma jAmadagnya.
-In the bhagavad-gItA they appear as manifestations of nArAyaNa, as bhhRgu amongst the maharShis, rAma amongst the weapon-wielders, and shukra amongst the kavi-s.
+In the bhagavad-gItA they appear as manifestations of nArAyaNa, as bhhR^igu amongst the maharShis, rAma amongst the weapon-wielders, and shukra amongst the kavi-s.
 An element of such remodelling is seen even in the rAmAyaNa.

-### Encyclopaedists
 However, what is over-looked is that the bhArgava-s were primarily encyclopaedists who were generators, collectors and systematizers of Hindu knowledge.
-They were deep into mythical lore, different lines of philosophical and proto-scientific speculation, and in more practical terms nIti and dharma (their role in redacting the manu smRti has been examined in the past).
+They were deep into mythical lore, different lines of philosophical and proto-scientific speculation, and in more practical terms nIti and dharma (their role in redacting the manu smR^iti has been examined in the past).
 As a result in taking up the vijaya/bhArata and making it the mahAbhArata they inserted elaborate AkyAnas covering these topics.
-These insertions were veritable repositories of Hindu folklore and myth (e.g. the mArkaNDeya samasyA parvan), Hindu philosophy and protoscience (the lecture of the hunter to the vaishvamitra, the bhRgu smRti, the lectures of the kShatriya woman sulabhA), dharma and nIti (the manusmRti and numerous other AkhyAna-s), folk religion (e.g. narratives of the deities and their worship, such as those of shiva, viShNu and skanda).
+These insertions were veritable repositories of Hindu folklore and myth (e.g. the mArkaNDeya samasyA parvan), Hindu philosophy and protoscience (the lecture of the hunter to the vaishvamitra, the bhR^igu smR^iti, the lectures of the kShatriya woman sulabhA), dharma and nIti (the manusmR^iti and numerous other AkhyAna-s), folk religion (e.g. narratives of the deities and their worship, such as those of shiva, viShNu and skanda).
 In the process they created one encyclopaedia, where one will find, everything ranging from apparent diameters of bodies of solar systems, to early hindu Atomic theory, to early Hindu embryology, to the varNAshrama dharma, duties of a king, statecraft, gifts of